Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Experiments

-We take \textit{bar\_chair36} with 40K points for comparison.
+We take \textit{bar\_chair36} with 40K points for comparison among different methods.
 The running time includes orientation and reconstruction.
-We do not apply representative set in this example and records $118$s.
-QPBO is fast in CPU and only takes $7$s. iPSR spends $61$s in $17$ iterations.
+We do not apply representative set in this example and records $85$s.
+Local consistency-based methods MST, Hermite curve and QPBO are fast in CPU and only take $4$s, $12$s and $4$s respectively. iPSR spends $49$s in $17$ iterations.
 Dipole applies a deep neural network to keep local orientation consistency.
 Therefore, it relies on GPU and takes $211$s on a server with Intel(R) Xeon(R) Silver 4210 CPU @ $2.20$GHz and RTX $2080$Ti GPU.
 PGR solves a dense linear system and relies heavily on computing resources with time complexity quadratic to the point numbers.
-We change its kdtree implementation from ``KDTree'' to ``cKDTree'' in Scipy~\cite{DBLP:journals/corr/abs-1907-10121} to achieve fast width calculation.
-It takes about $87$s on GPU.
+We change its kdtree implementation from ``KDTree'' to ``cKDTree'' in SciPy~\citep{DBLP:journals/corr/abs-1907-10121} to achieve fast width calculation.
+It takes about $87$s on the RTX 2080Ti GPU.
 If executed in CPU, then it takes several hours.
-Applying a representative set reduces the running time for our method.
-For example, our approach takes $362$s for \textit{mailbox}, and iPSR takes $1345$s in $30$ iterations.
+Applying a representative set reduces the running time of our method.
+For example, our approach takes $239$s for \textit{mailbox}, and iPSR takes $854$s in $30$ iterations.

-\section{Conclusion and Future Works}
+\section{Conclusion and future works}

 In this work, we propose an orientation and reconstruction approach that incorporates isovalue constraints to the Poisson equation.
 We bridge orientation and reconstruction in the implicit space and express the orientation problem into a sparse linear system.
-Our method shows competitive performance for varying noise and artifacts, and can be executed on an average laptop CPU.
+Our method shows competitive performance for varying noise and artifacts, and works on an average laptop CPU.
 We believe that communicating orientation and reconstruction in the implicit function space is interesting and follow-up works can be carried out.